 Where objective evidence is not available, analysis of the findings needs to be undertaken and corrective actions determined and implemented to correct the immediate issue and improvements need to be determined and implemented to prevent recurrence.

-The findings from audits could lead to changes in the management system (improvements).
+The findings from audits lead to changes in the management system (improvements).

-- Internal audits, sometimes also termed first-party audits which are usually conducted by an organisation itself, and,
+Sometimes also termed first-party audits which are usually conducted by an organisation on itself.